-Over the last year, I have had the opportunity to raise human trafficking concerns and best practices with heads of state, foreign ministers, numerous parliamentarians, and official delegations from around the world, including Secretary General of the United Nations, Antonio Guterres; Prime Minister of Macedonia, Nikola Gruevski; President of the Central African Republic, Faustin-Archange Touadéra; Prime Minister of Timor-Leste, Rui Maria de Araújo; Prime Minister of the Democratic Republic of Congo, Samy Badibanga; President of Panama, Juan Carlos Varela; Vice President of South Sudan, James Wani Igga; and Acting Vice President of the Gambia and Minister for Women's Affairs, Fatoumata Tambajang.
+Through tourism, trade, supply chains, and regular and irregular migration, human trafficking concerns in the OSCE region are inextricably bound to nearly every region of the world.
+Over the last year, I have had the opportunity to raise human trafficking concerns and best practices with heads of state, foreign ministers, numerous parliamentarians, and official delegations, including Secretary General of the United Nations Antonio Guterres; President of Panama Juan Carlos Varela; President of Uganda Yoweri Museveni; and Acting Vice President of the Gambia and Minister for Women's Affairs Fatoumata Tambajang.

-I also had the privilege of discussing the prevention and amelioration of human trafficking with Deputy Foreign Minister of Belarus, Oleg Kravchenko; Under-Secretary of State and Minister for Internet Safety & Security in the United Kingdom, Baroness Joanna Shields; Social Welfare Minister in Sierra Leone, Dr. Sylvia Blyden; and U.S. Ambassador to the United Nations, Nikki Haley.
+I also had the privilege of discussing the prevention and amelioration of human trafficking with Deputy Foreign Minister of Belarus Oleg Kravchenko; then Under-Secretary of State and Minister for Internet Safety & Security in the United Kingdom Baroness Joanna Shields; Social Welfare Minister of Sierra Leone Dr. Sylvia Blyden; South African Health Minister Aaron Motsoaledi; Guatemala's Minister of Government Enrique Degenhart; and Guatemala's Vice Minister of Technology and Communications, Gabriel Juarez.

-Ambassador Djerdj Matkovic of Serbia, Ambassador Garang Diing Akuong of South Sudan, and Ambassador Girma Birru Geda of Ethiopa also discussed strategies to end human trafficking with me over the course of last year.
+Ambassador Djerdj Matkovic of Serbia, Ambassador Garang Diing Akuong of South Sudan, Ambassador Girma Birru Geda of Ethiopia, and Ambassador Manuel Espina of Guatemala also discussed strategies to end human trafficking with me over the course of the last year.

-Members of parliament, who can be the engines of systemic change in their countries, were also happy to consider the best practices to end human trafficking we have been developing in the United States.
-To this end, I met with representatives from the European Parliament, Germany, Guatemala, Peru, Colombia, Costa Rica, Mexico, Paraguay, and Uruguay.
+Members of parliament, who are key to refining trafficking laws in their own countries, were also happy to consider best practices to end human trafficking we have been developing in the United States.
+To this end, I met with representatives from the European Parliament, Germany, Romania, Canada, Guatemala, Brazil, and Tanzania.